IWAE-TIME/alpsim.github.io/content/documentation/start/mc.md

 ---
-linkTitle: Classic Monte Carlo
+linkTitle: Classical Monte Carlo
-title: Running Classic Monte Carlo
+title: Running Classical Monte Carlo
 description: "How to use ALPS"
 weight: 4
 math: true
 ---

-As a simple example for classic Monte Carlo we consider obtaining a phase transition in 2D Ising model.
+As a simple example for classical Monte Carlo we consider obtaining a phase transition in 2D Ising model.

 First, we need to import required packages.